 And yet, the biggest selling point of Warcry to me – the immense and functionally complete experience of the starter box – ended up being the single biggest discouragement for me.
 Warcry, despite being itself a low-model-count skirmish game, was no small project.
 The starter box included over 30 different miniatures alongside a hefty amount of highly detailed plastic terrain to build, paint, store and transport.
 Frankly, the longer I considered it as a diversion, the more it became apparent that this boxed game would take just as long to finish as Blackstone Fortress.
 Quite simply, I didn’t have room in my life for another big project to put off.
 I passed on Warcry in the end, and went back to finishing off the last bits and pieces needed for my Fellowship of the Ring narrative campaign.
 But the idea of painting up a skirmish warband as my next project was really in my head.

 Around that time, a certain Kickstarter campaign was picking up steam, and managed to grabbed my attention.
 The project in question was for a range of printed card terrain that could be assembled and disassembled with plastic compression clips.
 I came across this set linked on the Facebook page for the Great British Hobbit league – and it was love at first sight.
 Unlike your usual cheap and nasty approach to cardboard terrain kits, the terrain appeared to be printed on thick, coloured card – meaning that the edges matched the colour of the print.
-Brown edges over wooden panels, for example – as opposed to the usual exposed paper edges.
+Brown edges over wooden panels, for example – as opposed to the usual exposed paper edges (EDIT: I have since confirmed that this was not actually the case.
+The terrain will have white edges like any other, and the coloured edges were hand inked for the display images.
+Still a nice kit, but this was not mentioned anywhere on the Kickstarter and leaves something of a bitter taste).
 Combined with a ‘hand-painted’ aesthetic – as opposed to a more photorealistic approach often employed in kits such as these – really helped set the kit apart.
 It looked like more than just ‘cardboard’ terrain – it looked every bit as good as any plastic kit I’d ever seen, and miles ahead of a lot of MDF kits to boot.
 The asking price was very reasonable, and it didn’t hurt that it required very little painting and ‘assembly’ on my part either4.
 I had to have it.

 While I told myself at the time that I would largely be using this terrain for games of Middle-earth SBG – it was via the GBHL Facebook page that I discovered it after all – I must admit that Mordheim was never far from my mind.
 In my youth, I had very limited experience playing Mordheim – the limited resources of a teenage boy would not extend to building an entire model village to fight over.
 Still, I’d always quite fancied the notion of a dense table full of multi-levelled terrain to fight over – it’s immersive and impressive to behold.
 The idea that I could fufil this – whether it be just a city fight game of SBG or a Frostgrave campaign or something.
 This was all something of a pipe dream at this point, however.